-Stories help us remember information.
-Which is why I love teaching children about great artists using narrative picture books.
-Here are our favorites, starting with a touch and feel board book.
+This is why I love teaching children about great artists using narrative fiction and nonfiction picture books.

 Touch the Art: Make Van Gogh’s Bed by Julie Appel